 10. Compare prices for prescriptions

-Pet medication can be pricey, but if you do a little research, you might be able to find it at a lower cost.
+Pet medication can be pricey.
+And as far as I know, there aren’t any prescription discount cards or programs like there are for humans, for animal prescriptions.
+That said, if you do a little research, you might be able to find it at a lower cost.

 Take the time to compare the prices of medication from places like: